holycrap872/partial-pong/README.md

 # Pong

-This code is a partially done version of the classic game "pong".
+This code is a partially completed version of the classic game "pong".
 Your mission is to create a fully working one-player version that:

 1. Has the ball move up/down and left/right
 2. Has the ball bounce off the top, bottom, and right walls